2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v13/index.md

 Things that may affect you:

 1. An old feature for publishing module _InstanceData_ as JSON is removed - [see instructions](xref:Internal.Progress.BreakingChanges.V13.InstanceData)
+1. An old feature to create DataSources is removed - [see instructions](xref:Internal.Progress.BreakingChanges.V13.DataSource)
 1. The Image Resizer is being replaced TODO:
 1. The App containing Site-wide settings is changed to TODO: